Business in the Community, in partnership with Go ON NI and NI Direct are offering free digital help for anyone who needs it.

 The Digital Age Toolkit also has learner cards to “enhance your life online” - learn yourself to teach someone else how to access information, shop online, keep in touch via email and social media, make better use of finances and pursue hobbies and interest.

 Advice NI offers IT training and information sessions to organisations .
-As well as general information, Advice NI can provide specific advice about its web portal POP NI.
+As well as general information, Advice NI can give specific advice about its web portal POP NI.

 The POP NI web portal is aimed at older people and provides information and news on upcoming events, seminars and topics of interest.